mvcds/my-library/carreer/development/programming/security/privacy-breakdown-of-mobile-phones/1 - Location Tracking.md

 3. Wi-Fi and Bluetooth Tracking
 4. Location Information Leaks from Apps and Web Browsing

-Location tracking is not always about where you are **right now** but also about your historical locations, making easy to extrapolate your values, believes and activities (like personal encounters).
+Location tracking is not always about where you are **right now** but also about your historical locations, making easy to extrapolate your [[my-library/philosofy/Value|Values]], believes and activities (like personal encounters).

 # Mobile Signal Tracking from Towers